jbwexler/neurovault_puppet/README.md

 ###Installation Instructions:

-1. Before you begin, create a server or virtual machine with _Ubuntu 14 Server 64-bit _.
-If you use a guided installation with installation media, don't install any packages except `openssh-server`.
-Configure host name, networking, and perform server hardening for your environment as needed.
+1. Before you begin, create a server or virtual machine with __Ubuntu 14 Server 64-bit__.
+If you use a guided installation with installation media, you don't need to install any packages except `openssh-server`.
+Configure host name, networking, and server hardening for your environment as needed.
 Be sure to have an account with administrative access (sudo).

 2. Install Puppet, Git and Ruby packages, and update your operating system: